Professor Toshihiko Ishimitsu

 President of the 42nd Annual Scientific Meeting of the Japanese Society of Hypertension

-Department of Cardiology and Nephrology, Dokkyo Medical University
+Department of Nephrology and Hypertension, Dokkyo Medical University

 The 42nd Annual Scientific Meeting of the Japanese Society of Hypertension will be held at Keio Plaza Hotel in Tokyo from October 25 Friday to 27 Sunday, 2019.
 It is my great honor to host this highly active and refined meeting and I am most grateful to the members of Japanese Society of Hypertension for granting this opportunity.
 It has been 17 years since this annual meeting has last held in Tokyo in 2002 by Professor Toshiro Fujita of Tokyo University.
 The preceding 41st meeting was held in northernmost Hokkaido and the following 43rd meeting is to be held in southernmost Okinawa.
 I expect this big changing of circumstances will refresh the mood of participants and facilitate fruitful discussions with novel ideas in metropolis Tokyo, the center of Japan.